Andrew Joseph White: Career

-White's books center LGBTQ characters and themes.
+White's books center on LGBTQ characters and themes.
 Paste magazine described his writing as "filled with difficult truths, righteous fury, and complex queer characters".
 His desire to write about LGBTQ characters was inspired by the many anti-transgender laws being passed in state legislatures.
 White's work has been recommended by many other LGBTQ authors, including T.J.
 Klune.
 In a 2022 interview, he said that many transgender people feel drawn to the horror genre because of "themes like social transgression, vulnerability, and alienation".
+Additionally in a 2025 interview with Geeks OUT Magazine, White had stated how feels at home when writing about the trans experience through the lens of horror, sympathizing with his younger trans audience.
+"It's amazing how you can connect to the roughest, messiest parts of yourself and others through the lens of fiction."

 White was a major contributor to the #LGBTWIP writing movement on Twitter between 2018 and 2020.
 He also participated in the #TransBooks365 Twitter campaign in 2021.

+White's work has also been recognized in the American Library Association, with essayist Fin Leary discussing how White, among many other queer authors of trans young adult (YA) books, helped him come out.

 Hell Followed with Us (2022)

 White's debut young adult novel, Hell Followed with Us (2022), was published to positive reviews.
-It was a finalist for the Young Adult Library Services Association's 2023 Morris Award.
+It was a finalist for the Young Adult Library Services Association's 2023 William C Morris Award.
 Before its publication, it was featured by Lambda Literacy as one of June 2022's most highly anticipated LGBTQIA+ young adult novels.
 Hell Followed With Us was ranked #10 on the New York Times Young Adult Bestseller list in August 2022, and was included in The Year-To-Date 2023 Indie Bestsellers List by the American Booksellers Association.
 Paste Magazine listed it as one of the Best YA Books of 2022.
 White cited videogames Far Cry 5 and Dead Space as inspiration for the book, as well as Alexander Gordon Smith's Escape from Furnace series.
 Author V. E. Tirado commissioned a custom chest binder based on the novel, gaining significant attention.
 Trustbridge Entertainment acquired the film rights to Hell Followed with Us in 2024.
-The project is stated to be an anime inspired film, and is being produced in part by Lilly Wachowski of the Matrix franchise.
+The project is stated to be an anime-inspired film, and is being produced in part by Lilly Wachowski of the Matrix franchise.